AP source: Russian missiles cross into Poland during strike - KESQ

 A NATO official, speaking on condition of anonymity, said the alliance was looking into reports of a strike in Poland.
 The U.S. National Security Council said it was also checking into the reports.

-Polish government spokesman Piotr Mueller did not immediately confirm the information from the U.S. intelligence official, who spoke on condition of anonymity because of the sensitive nature of the situation.
-But Mueller said top leaders were holding an emergency meeting due to a “crisis situation.”
+Polish government spokesman Piotr Mueller confirmed that an explosion had killed two people and said some military units were put on alert while officials investigated.

-Polish media reported that two people died Tuesday afternoon after a projectile struck an area where grain was drying in Przewodów, a Polish village near the border with Ukraine.
+Polish media reported that the strike took place in an area where grain was drying in Przewodów, a village near the border with Ukraine.

 The barrage also affected neighboring Moldova.
 It reported massive power outages after the strikes knocked out a key power line that supplies the small nation, an official said.